solisaegis/symbolic-participation-human-futures/README.md

-Symbolic Participation and Human Futures (Non-Operational Reflection)
+Symbolic Participation and Human Futures (Non-Operational Reflection) Mirror of an archived non-operational reflective paper (Zenodo DOI: 10.5281/zenodo.18319756).

 This repository is a static archival mirror of a short reflective paper authored by Aegis Solis, preserved here for redundancy and long-term access.